 The most recent additions to the Tysons area have really ratcheted up the excitement and appeal of the city, some in unexpected and Instagram-able ways.
 The Boro is a growing live/work/play development featuring the largest mural in the D.C. region, tons of events and cultural programming, restaurants, one of the largest Whole Foods in America, and a Showplace ICON Cinema (heated seats, cocktail menus, and gourmet popcorn, oh my!).

 But let’s say you want to see a Broadway show or a big concert.
 For that, you’ll visit the soaring new Capital One Center (at the foot of the McLean Metro station).
 On this sprawling campus, you’ll find Capital One Hall, which held its grand opening with shows by Josh Groban and Little Big Town and already has an impressive lineup of performances on its calendar.
-Eleven stories above the theater, on its rooftop, in fact, is The Perch, a 1.2-acre “park-in-the-sky,” which is anchored by Starr Hill Biergarten and also features a sculpture garden, amphitheater, oversized games, and coming soon – a pop-up food truck experience, mini-golf course, and dog park.
+Eleven stories above the theater, on its rooftop, in fact, is The Perch, a 1.2-acre “park-in-the-sky,” which is anchored by Starr Hill Biergarten and also features a sculpture garden, amphitheater, oversized games, and an 18-hole miniature golf course and pop-up food truck experience.
 For an upscale dining experience adjoining The Perch, dip into The Watermark Hotel’s Japanese American fusion restaurant, Wren Tysons.

 Adding to the cultural appeal of Tysons is 1st Stage, a not-for-profit, Helen Hayes Award-winning theater featuring plays, musicals, and intimate performances.
 Then there’s The PARC at Tysons, a new outdoor space for live music and other events that stands for People, Arts, Recreation, and Community.
 And, just a short Uber ride away in neighboring Vienna, you’ll find the legendary Wolf Trap, the country’s only National Park dedicated to the performing arts.